BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 #### Bidding Period

-Between **12:00pm EST on 5/2** and **11:59am EST on 5/9**, participants will have the option, but will not be required, to submit bids on Pods — Beanstalk's native debt asset — using two parameters:
+Between **12:00pm EST on 5/2** and **11:59am EST on 5/9**, participants will have the option to submit bids for Pods — Beanstalk's native debt asset — using two parameters:

 1.  the Weather for Sowing; and
 2.  the size of the Bid, denominated in USD.